 - Fugaku Wind Cave - 350 Yen Per Person

-An active volcano named Mt.
-Fuji, located around 100 kilometers to the southwest of Tokyo in Japan, often referred to as “Fuji-san,” holds the title for the highest mountain peak in the country, standing tall at 3,776 meters.
-For many centuries, it has served as a much-visited pilgrimage destination and is revered as one among Japan’s 3 hallowed…
+Mount Fuji, located approximately 100 kilometers southwest of Tokyo, Japan, is an active volcano.
+Often referred to as “Fuji-san,” it stands as the tallest peak in the country at 3,776 meters.
+For centuries, it has been a revered pilgrimage site and is recognized as one of Japan’s three sacred mountains.
+Climbing to its summit remains a favored activity…

 - If Mt.
 Fuji’s 5th Station will not be visible from the base or 5th station cannot be reached due to weather condition, the tour will be taken to the highest elevation point possible.
 Tour cancellation or refund is not applicable due to this reason.